(Pocket-lint) - Lego announced back in March 2020 it would be producing interactive Super Mario Lego sets in cahoots with Nintendo.

 Our kids loved the "interactive" element without the need to feel like you are sat in front of a TV or iPad all the time, and the ability to make your own levels rather than be defined by what Lego suggests is also appealing.
 This is Lego that once built needs to be played with rather than just sit on a shelf.

-As we've said, the Starter Course is a good place to start, but it's by no means where you stop.
+As we've said, the Starter Course is the place to start, but it's by no means where you stop.
 To go alongside the main starter set, Lego and Nintendo are offering a range of different sets at a range of price points to suit multiple options.

 Bowser’s Castle Boss Battle Expansion Set sits at the top of the pile, comes complete with Bowser to defeat, and is certainly bigger than anything else in the range.